Ebedthan/sabreur/README.md

 ## Bugs
 Submit problems or requests to the [Issue Tracker](https://github.com/Ebedthan/sabreur/issues).

-## License
-Licensed under the MIT license http://opensource.org/licenses/MIT.
-This project may not be copied, modified, or distributed except according to those terms.

 ## Code of conduct
 Please note that the sabreur project is released with a [Contributor Code of Conduct](https://github.com/Ebedthan/sabreur/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.